ardragnell/SSCN/README.md

-# u know me, but not my Self -
+# - U know me self, but not my Person -